 IN COMPANY WITH ANGELS: SEVEN REDISCOVERED TIFFANY WINDOWS

 “Angels Representing Seven Churches,” the central element of this exhibit, is a set of free-standing, eight-foot tall, windows created by Louis Comfort Tiffany in 1902 at Tiffany Studios in New York City.
-Originally commissioned for a church in Cincinnati, the seven windows depict angels which are almost life-size, illustrating passages from the Bible’s Book of Revelation.
+Originally commissioned for a church in Cincinnati, the seven windows depict almost life-size angels, illustrating passages from the Bible’s Book of Revelation.
 Although they form a set, each angel, named according to their Biblical reference, has different characteristics—and a unique personality—depicted in glass through the artistry of Tiffany Studio.

 TOYS, TRINKETS, AND TREASURES: THE STORY OF THE NESTING DOLL

 Russian Matryoshka dolls, often painted to depict peasants, have become an icon of Russian culture.
 The bright colors, distinctive shapes, and the imaginative concepts have delighted generations of children and are thoroughly recognizable to young and old alike.
 The Museum of Russian Icons unveiled its newest addition, a collection of nesting dolls from Russia, Poland, Ukraine, Japan and other countries.
 These dolls came to the Museum through the generosity of collector Pamela Kruskal who gifted 370 sets in the summer of 2015.
 The collection contains the story of the nesting doll which extends well beyond the well-known Russian dolls of the 20th century.

 The traveling exhibit Discovering Santa Claus originated from the St. Nicholas Center in Holland, Michigan.
 The exhibition showcased a vast collection of art, icons, symbols, toys, statues and other treasures from around the world.